redhat-na-ssa/demo-ai-weaviate/README.md

 ### What we will build.
 ![rag-demo](images/retrieval-augmented-generation.jpg "retrieval augmented generative search")

+### Overview
+The RAG demonstration is built on the Weaviate quick start example that vectorizes and imports a few Jeopardy-style questions using a Hugging Face text-to-vector module.
+Using Weaviate's Python SDK, similarity searches are performed in vector space which are used to construct a prompt that inferences a large language model hosted by OpenAI.
+The Weaviate database is installed on Openshift as a stateful set providing a data parallel enterprise deployment.
+For the application developer, Openshift DevSpaces offers a full IDE experience within a Kubernetes environment.
+Finally, a simple example application based on Hugging Face's Gradio framework provides a front-end to an end user.

 ### What's needed:
 - Access to a free [Openshift Developer Sandbox](https://developers.redhat.com/developer-sandbox).
 - A [HuggingFace API key](https://huggingface.co/settings/tokens).